Obyvante/barden-java-library/README.md

 ## What is Barden Java Library?

 Barden Java Library is library software developed for use by the developers in the team.
-It is used by @obyvante to develop Roblox games in the past.
+It is used by Obyvante(me) to develop Roblox games in the past.
 Still, it has useful default Java libraries you can use for any kind of project.

 ## Getting started